Common Name: cutleaf coneflower

 Flower: Showy, Good Cut

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Tolerates hot and humid summers.
 Can spread aggressively by underground stems, which may be a concern if grown in the border.
-Easily divided.
+Divide clumps to control growth.
+Remove spent blooms to encourage a fall rebloom.

-This tall coneflower is well named since it will grow to 7'.
-It was introduced into cultivation in the Victorian era as var. hortensia.
-Features fully double, 3" diameter, drooping, yellow coneflowers with deeply-lobed, dark green leaves.
+'Hortensia' was introduced into cultivation in the Victorian era as var. hortensia.
+Now it considered a cultivar.
+It features fully double, 3" diameter, drooping, yellow coneflowers with deeply-lobed, dark green leaves.
 Long summer bloom period.

-No serious problems.
-Subject to aphid infestations.
-Can spread aggressively.
+No serious insect or disease problems.
 Taller plants may need support.

 This tall cultivar may be planted as background in the border, as a summer screen, in meadows or in wild or naturalized areas.